alexbasson/talks/app/modular-monoliths/script-ruby.md

 ### example-online-chess?frame=3

-And then finally we would have our deployable module where our dependency injection container lives, where we read environment variables from the environment and know how to configure things.
+And then finally we would have our deployable module where our wiring lives, where we require everything and know how to configure things.
 All of that lives at the deployable level.

-If we suppose that this was, for example, a Spring application, the actual codebase
+If we suppose that this was, for example, a Ruby application using Rack and Sinatra, the actual codebase

-### spring-directory-structure?frame=0
+### directory-structure?frame=0

 might look like this.
-You'll note that all of this is in one git repository.
-We're using gradle because gradle makes this a little bit nicer than maven does; it doesn't really matter.
-In your
+You'll note that all of this is in one git repository, with our deployable, our two adapters, and our policy all living side by side as directories.
+In our

-### spring-directory-structure?frame=1

-`settings.gradle` file, you would have a list of all of the subprojects in the system—we have four of them; we have our deployable chess app, our two adapters, and our policy.

-In our deployable module,

-### spring-directory-structure?frame=2
+### directory-structure?frame=1

-we have a list of all of the dependencies; we depend on everything, and then we have also a Spring Boot application class.
+deployable module, we have all of our require statements at the top—we're requiring all the adapters and the policy.
+And we have a `config.ru` which is the Rack entry point that boots the server.
+And in addition to that, we have

-### spring-directory-structure?frame=3
+### directory-structure?frame=2

-So the class with the Spring Boot annotation goes here, because this is the actual shipping thing.
+a `create_app` function.
+This is where all of the wiring happens—we assemble our components and hand our Rack application off to the server.
+So this function is the actual shipping thing.

 We then have our

-### spring-directory-structure?frame=4
+### directory-structure?frame=3

 API adapter.
 This is our primary adapter that is going to invoke operations inside the policy.
-You can see that it depends on fewer things: instead of depending on everything, it only depends on game policy.
-And then, because it is a primary adapter, it needs to invoke operations, and so it's going to get
+And because it is a primary adapter, it needs to invoke operations, and so it's going to get

-### spring-directory-structure?frame=5
+### directory-structure?frame=4

-constructed with an operation object that comes out of the policy module.
+initialized with an operation object that comes out of the policy module.

-### spring-directory-structure?frame=6
+### directory-structure?frame=5

-Our database adapter, same thing: it depends only on the game policy, and because it is a secondary adapter, it is going to implement an interface, so
+Our database adapter, same thing: it only knows about the game policy, and because it is a secondary adapter, it is going to extend a module from the policy, so

-### spring-directory-structure?frame=7
+### directory-structure?frame=6

-it provides a class `SqlMoveRepository` implementing an interface that comes from the policy module.
+it provides a class `SqlMoveRepository` that extends a module coming from the policy.

-### spring-directory-structure?frame=8
+### directory-structure?frame=7

-And the policy module depends on nothing.
-No dependencies, it's just its own thing.
+And the policy module has no external dependencies.
+No requires, it's just its own thing.

 And that's what the code might look like.